monchopena/bdunk/_posts/2012-05-20-redis-sample.markdown

 title:  "Rdis using PHPRedis"
 date:   2012-05-20 00:00:00 +0200
 categories: development
-summary: tmux is a terminal multiplexer: Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store.
+summary: "Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store."
 ---

 My firsts steps with this PHP Library [Predis][predis].
 Insert and show registers with [Redis][redis].

+{% highlight php %}
 	<?php

 	//error_reporting(E_ALL);